-To take a proactive approach to emergency management and loss prevention and ensure a reasonable level of security for all students, staff, and faculty, campuses must strategically align security into their daily operations.
+To take a proactive approach to emergency management and loss prevention and ensure a reasonable level of security for all students, staff, and faculty, schools must strategically align security into their daily operations.
 The other component to emergency plans that protect people and property, however, is communication.
-Administrators must be able to get the right messages out to the right people at the right time so that emergency responders can respond; so faculty, staff, and students know where to go; and what to do, so parents and the public stay informed.
+Administrators must be able to get the right messages out to the right people at the right time so that law enforcement can respond, so students know where to go and what to do, so parents get accurate information.

-7 keys to know Creating a safe, secure campus environment Define your organization's security objectives.
-01 02 Control access into and out of the campus buildings and 03 in secure areas.
-Install intelligent, analytical video systems that record 04events and alert you to concerns.
-Integrate systems so access control, video, and command & 05 control systems create efficiencies and better situational awareness.
-Have an effective mass notification system in place for 06 notifying students, faculty, staff, and the community.
-Service and maintain security systems to ensure proper operations.
-07
+5 keys to know

+Creating a safe, secure school environment

+01 Harden the perimeter of school campus.
+02 Control access in and out of the buildings and secure areas.
+03 Install intelligent, analytical cameras that record an event and monitor cameras remotely.
+04 Integrate systems so access control, video, and command & control systems create better situational awareness.
+05 Have an effective mass notification system in place for notifying students, teachers, parents and the community.

-7 keys to helping create a safe, secure campus
+5 keys to helping create a safe, secure school

-In the event of an emergency, situational awareness is paramount; it's about knowing what's going on in and around the buildings so you're prepared to identify, process, and understand, and respond to all of the information at any given time.
-In addition, we present seven keys to helping create safe, secure campuses that remain a welcoming place for students to learn:
+In the event of an emergency, situational awareness is paramount; it's about knowing what's going on in and around the buildings so you're prepared to identify, process, understand, and respond to all of the information at any given time.
+In addition, we present five keys to helping create safe, secure schools that remain a welcoming place for students to learn: